 This vast, remote, and wildlife-rich region is one of the largest intact swaths of sagebrush steppe remaining in the West.
 It has been the focus of decades of scientific study and is recognized as one of the six most critical areas for the long-term survival of the greater sage-grouse.

 Pronghorn, the fastest land mammal in North America, race across this region, as they migrate from one refuge to the other.

 Both Sheldon and Hart Mountain refuges were initially established in the 1930s to protect the pronghorn antelope and the vast lands that support the species.
 Each refuge provides important habitats for pronghorn during different times of the year.

 By collaring pronghorn, scientists identified critical pronghorn migrations routes and high-use areas in the region.
-The study found that pronghorn migrate between the two refuges and that the animals heavily rely on an area of unprotected Bureau of Land Management land between the two refuges known as Beatys Butte in the winter.
+The study found that in addition to annually migrating between the two refuges, the animals, in winter, rely heavily on Beatys Butte, an area of unprotected Bureau of Land Management land in between the two refuges.

-The past is present in the Greater Hart-Sheldon Region.
-The area holds one of the richest cultural resource records in North America due to the number and age of sites known to have been utilized by people for thousands of years.
+The past is present in Greater Hart-Sheldon.
+The area preserves one of the richest cultural records in North America due to the number and age of sites known to have been utilized by people for thousands of years.
 Recent efforts to date prehistoric sites in the Hart-Sheldon region and across eastern Oregon’s high desert have documented some of the oldest known evidence of human habitation in North America.

 Petroglyphs are often found among the region’s large boulders and rock gardens.
 These artistic depictions lead viewers to wonder who created these carvings, and why.
-The visual history captured in rock art helps people today understand the past of the people who have lived in this stunning part of Oregon for thousands of years.
+The visual history captured in rock art helps people today understand and appreciate how past peoples lived in this stunning part of Oregon for thousands of years.